Remembering Elizabeth Fry

 The Story of Elizabeth Fry

+ENJOY FREE POSTAGE WITH YOUR ORDER OF While it is yet Day TODAY.
 WHILE IT IS YET DAY is the unputdownable biography of Elizabeth Fry by Averil Douglas Opperman (adapted from an original work by Janet Whitney).
 Radical social reformer and Georgian celebrity, Fry was one of the nineteenth century’s most extraordinary women.
 Perfect for fans of Mary S. Lovell, Amanda Foreman and Tracy Borman.
-Born the daughter of a Quaker banker, Fry was eighteen when she commandeered a laundry room to begin her own school.
-At twenty, she wed Joseph Fry and, […]Read More
+Born the daughter of a Quaker banker, Fry was eighteen when she commandeered a laundry […]Read More